python-escpos/python-escpos/doc/dev/repository.rst

 development version).

 * Make sure that the git project is complete.
 A call to git status for example should succeed.
-* Make sure that you have checked out all available subprojects.
+* Make sure that you have checked out all available sub-projects.
 * Proper initialization of submodules can be ensured with ``git submodule update --init --recursive``